apache/cordova-docs/STYLESHEET.md

 * Flatten text wherever possible.
 Avoid nested lists.
 Avoid third-level subheadings.

+* Only one top-level heading allowed: the page's title.

 * Do not follow a heading with a subheading or a list with no intervening text.